 - If desired, cut or form your metal into a snowflake or star or other holiday shape.
-Wire can be wrapped around a sphere to make a glittering ball or you can bend it to conform to a traced shape (like a star or angel).
+You can wrap wire around a sphere to make a glittering ball or bend it to conform to a traced shape (like a star or angel).

 - Once you have a shape you like, use sandpaper or steel wool to smooth any rough edges.
 Tin snips are nice to use with hardware cloth.